Parmelia Yacht Race: Open Division

 By 09:30 hours a massive spectator fleet was assembled off the entrance to Fremantle Harbour and tens of thousands of shore-based spectators lined the harbour's moles and wharves.
 Then the IOR entry Spirit of Ramfish IV emerged from the spectator fleet.
 Rob Kwekkeboom had realised they were not in the running for an IOR trophy and slowed down to join in the Open Division's "big finish".
 They crossed the line at 09:56 hours.

 Pre-departure from Plymouth Jim Chute had made a vow to hit the line dead on 10:00 hours, and Challenger did just that.
 Perie Banou, Gypsy Moth V, Bounty and Bluebell followed over the next 12 minutes.
-The early IOR finishers then followed the into the harbour in a sail-past.
+The early IOR finishers then followed them into the harbour in a sail-past.
 It was a grand spectacle and the festivities carried on all day in Success Harbour, where the yachts berthed.
 Shadow of Lothian arrived the next day and Wojewoda Pomorski the day after, and there were only seven "official" finishers.
 Bluebell was the winner of Leg 2, Wojewoda Pomorski was second and Fastest, and Gypsy Moth V third.

 The main challenge of the Open Division was voyage planning and getting the Plymouth departure date right.
 Whilst all of the 25 November finishers scored the maximum of 100 points, Max Shean proved to be the best planner.
 Bluebell virtually raced all the way and had the best Corrected Time to win the Overall trophy.
 Despite having to slow down in Leg 2 Perie Banou held onto second place and Gypsy Moth V was third.
 Wojewoda Pomorski was Fastest.

 Five unofficial finishers and WAY 79 arrived in December and, in mid-March 1980, Tahara'a arrived home, almost one year to the day from when she had left Fremantle to sail to Plymouth.